Kabul: Occupations, wars and Taliban rule (1996–2001)

 The Soviets turned the city of Kabul into their command centre during the Soviet–Afghan War, and while fighting was mostly taking place in the countryside, Kabul was widely disturbed.
 Political crime and guerrilla attacks on military and government targets were common, and the sound of gunfire became commonplace at night in the outskirts.
 Large numbers of PDPA party members and Soviet troops were kidnapped or assassinated, sometimes in broad daylight, with acts of terrorism committed by civilians, anti-regime militias and also Khalqists.
-By July 1980, as much as twelve party members were being assassinated on a daily basis, and the Soviet Army stopped patrolling the city in January 1981.
+By July 1980, as many as twelve party members were being assassinated on a daily basis, and the Soviet Army stopped patrolling the city in January 1981.
 A major uprising against the Soviet presence broke out in Kabul in February 1980 in what is called the 3 Hut uprising.
 It led to a night curfew in the city that would remain in place for seven years.
 The Soviet Embassy also, was attacked four times with arms fire in the first five years of the war.
 A Western correspondent revisiting Kabul in December 1983 after a year, said that the city was "converted into a fortress bristling with weapons".
 Contrastingly, that same year American diplomat Charles Dunbar commented that the Soviet troops' presence was "surprisingly modest", and an author in a 1983 Bulletin of the Atomic Scientists article thought that the Soviet soldiers had a "friendly" atmosphere.

 The city's population increased from around 500,000 in 1978 to 1.5 million in 1988.
 The large influx were mostly internal refugees who fled other parts of the country for safety in Kabul.
 During this time, women made up 40% of the workforce.
 Soviet men and women were very common in the city's shopping roads, with the large availability of Western products.
 Most Soviet civilians (numbering between 8,000 and 10,000) lived in the northeastern Soviet-style Mikrorayon (microraion) housing complex that was surrounded by barbed-wire and armed tanks.
 They sometimes received abuse from anti-Soviet civilians on the streets.
 The mujahideen rebels managed to strike at the city a few times—on 9 October 1987, a car bomb planted by a mujahideen group killed 27 people, and on 27 April 1988, in celebrations of the 10th anniversary of the Saur Revolution, a truck bomb killed six people.